SharePoint/sp-dev-docs/docs/general-development/create-a-sharepoint-workflow-app-using-visual-studio-2012.md

 > **Important:**
 > Before you start this walkthrough, ensure that you have a properly installed and configured workflow development environment.
 For more information, see  [Prepare to set up and configure a SharePoint workflow development environment](prepare-to-set-up-and-configure-a-sharepoint-workflow-development-environment.md).
-Also, ensure that you have a SharePoint Server 2013 instance that you can develop your workflow against.
-For more information, see  [Install SharePoint 2013](http://technet.microsoft.com/en-us/library/cc303424.aspx).
+Also, ensure that you have a SharePoint instance that you can develop your workflow against.
+For more information, see  [Install SharePoint](http://technet.microsoft.com/en-us/library/cc303424.aspx).